 Vance Center Launches Report on Women’s Incarceration in Sierra Leone

-The number of women in prison has dramatically increased around the world in recent years, yet little is known about the causes and consequences of women’s incarceration.
-To address this knowledge gap, the Vance Center partnered with AdvocAid in Sierra Leone to conduct a year-long participatory pilot study focused on the causes and consequences of women’s imprisonment in Sierra Leone.
+Although women represent a minority of the global prison population, their imprisonment rate has been growing rapidly over the last two decades.
+Yet little is known about the causes and consequences of women’s incarceration.
+To address this knowledge gap, the Vance Center partnered with AdvocAid in Sierra Leone to conduct a year-long participatory research study of the causes and consequences of women’s imprisonment in Sierra Leone.

 86% of the women detained in Sierra Leone, as well as their family members and formerly incarcerated women, participated in the research, which is the first comprehensive study on women in prison in the country.
 The research found that the majority of incarcerated women in Sierra Leone are on pre-trial detention and that the criminalization of poverty is one of the leading causes of the over-incarceration of women.
 Of the women who participated in the study, 62% were awaiting trial, 34% were in prison for petty offenses and crimes related to poverty and drug abuse, such as drug trafficking, loitering, fraudulent conversion, or obtaining money or goods by false pretense, and 71% said that they could only afford one or two meals per day before going to prison.

 The research also uncovered that the majority of women in prison in Sierra Leone are survivors of sexual and gender-based violence – 48% survived at least one form of abuse during childhood, and 72% had suffered violence as adults at the hands of their partners.
 The study shed light on the lack of appropriate support to address women’s mental health in prison.
 Mental health hardly ever plays a role in courts’ decisions regarding culpability and sentencing.